PierreLorenzi/HyperCardPreview/StackFormat.md

 This is a description of the format of HyperCard stacks.

 Although originally intended by Bill Atkinson, the HyperCard file format has never been officially published.
 The instructions in this file were retro-engineered by looking at various stacks and by comparing them.
-Several people have contributed to that work and I warmly thank them: Rebecca Bettencourt, Tyler Vano.
+Several people have contributed to that work and I warmly thank them: Rebecca Bettencourt, Tyler Vano, Uli Kusterer.
 With special thanks to Michael Nichols and Bill Atkinson.

 This description covers nearly all the data of a stack.
 But it is not complete enough to update stacks and create new ones.